 Collective Dialogue ‚Gertrud Grunow‘

-In this production the visual artist Jenny Brockmann focuses on Gertrud Grunow who was the first and only female Bauhaus master teaching «Harmonisation Theory» at the Bauhaus from 1920 to 1924.
+In this production, visual artist Jenny Brockmann focuses on Gertrud Grunow, who was the first and only female Bauhaus master teaching «Harmonization Theory» at the Bauhaus from 1920 to 1924.

-Sounds, colours and movement form the basis of Gertrud Grunow’s «Harmonisation Theory» which she taught at the Bauhaus from 1920 to 1924.
+Sounds, colors and movement form the basis of Gertrud Grunow’s theory, which she taught at the Bauhaus from 1920 to 1924.
 Her aim was to use all of one’s senses equally and harmoniously.
-The class was quite popular among students and instructors alike, making Gertrud Grunow the first and only female Bauhaus master to significantly shape the Bauhaus curriculum and influence the working artists there.
-Later, she found herself in midst of the political controversy which ultimately led to the closure of the Bauhaus in Weimar.
-In this production by the visual artist Jenny Brockmann, Gertrud Grunow’s teaching methods serve as the starting point for a multipart work which begins with a series of interviews in 2018 and will conclude with an exhibition at the Kunstfest 2019.
+The class was quite popular among students and instructors alike, making Gertrud Grunow the first and only female Bauhaus master to significantly shape the Bauhaus curriculum and influence the artists working there.
+Later, she found herself amidst of the political controversy that ultimately led to the closure of the Bauhaus in Weimar.
+In this production by Jenny Brockmann, Gertrud Grunow’s teaching methods serve as the starting point for a multipart work which begins with a series of interviews in 2018 and will conclude with an exhibition at the Kunstfest 2019.

 19.08.2018: Instruction for Action

 Venue: Bauhaus-Universität Weimar, Oberlichtsaal, Geschwister-Scholl-Straße 2, 99423 Weimar

 How does the term «instruction for action» relate to Gertrud Grunow’s lessons, and what inspiration can it evoke today?
 The first collective dialogue introduces us to Grunow’s work and influence in Weimar.

 Paulina Olszewska (Art History), Sophia Gräfe (Theory of Cultural Techniques), Space for Visual Research (Design), Ute Ackermann (Art History, Literature)